EU Licensed4.8/5

 Frequently Asked Questions

-How long does Phenergan make you sleep?
+How long does Phenergan take to work?

 Does Phenergan interact with alcohol?